Six-Five Special: Film

 A spin-off film was released in 1958, scripted by Norman Hudis and directed by Alfred Shaughnessy.
 It centred around a young woman's quest for stardom, played by up-and-coming musical star Diane Todd.
 It featured performances from Lonnie Donegan, Dickie Valentine, Jim Dale, Petula Clark, Russ Hamilton and Joan Regan, among others, and featured comic relief from Mike and Bernie Winters.

 The film was one of several rock musicals that followed the success of The Tommy Steele Story.
 Filmink described it as being "along the lines of ensemble American jukebox rock musicals like Rock Rock Rock and Jamboree, i.e. a loose storyline stuffed with a variety of music acts."

 Peter Shaugnessy wrote the film "was not exactly the sort of thing I was looking for to advance my career but it was a job and it was a musical."
 He claims Nat Cohen and Stuart Levy insisted Shaugnessy use the band of John Barry because Barry's father owned some cinemas in the north and he "would be sure to book the film into his cinemas" if his son's band was used.

 Filming took place in December 1957.

 Premise

 Two women board a train to London full of musical acts.

+Reception

+Variety called it a "cheerful and effervescent musical."